syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 * [`rangeStartValue'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Range~StartValue.html) - Gets or sets the start value of the range.
 It customizes the start value ranges.
 * ['pointerValue'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Pointer~Value.html) - Gets or sets the value of the pointer.
 It customizes the value for pointer.
 * rangeStartPosition - Get or set the range start position.
-* pointerValuePostion - Get or set the pointer value position.
+* pointerValuePosition - Get or set the pointer value position.